sciencePeptideDeck

 The central logic behind the Wolverine stack is mechanistic complementarity .
 BPC-157 and TB-500 both promote tissue healing, but they do so through largely non-overlapping pathways.

-The core appeal is simple: both peptides have meaningful preclinical evidence for healing, but they operate through distinct biological pathways.
+The core appeal is simple: both peptides have meaningful current evidence for healing, but they operate through distinct biological pathways.
 Stack them together, and the theory is that you get broader, potentially synergistic tissue repair support — faster and more complete than either compound alone.

 ⚡ Quick Summary: The Wolverine Stack

-• Components: BPC-157 + TB-500
+• Protocol: BPC-157 250mcg + TB-500 2mg, 2x/week, 4-8 weeks

 The Two Components